 Denon Home multiroom range

-Those who are less stuck for space are nicely catered for with the Home 250, the first of the range to include stereo speakers, whilst also housing twin passive radiators – bringing the 250 to a total of six speaker units.
+Those who are less stuck for space are nicely catered for with the Home 250, the first of the range to include stereo speakers, while also housing twin passive radiators – bringing the 250 to a total of six speaker units.
 With four of the aforementioned digital amplifiers running the show, the Home 250 finds it much easier to fill out larger spaces, such as a kitchen or even a smaller living room.

 The Denon Home 350

-The multi-room side of things works a treat too, with the free app snappy and responsive in use.
+The multiroom side of things works a treat too, with the free app snappy and responsive in use.
 You can just have the 150 in the bedroom playing if you choose, but why not have the 250 in the kitchen and the 350 in the lounge playing at the same time?
 You can set individual volumes on each unit that’s part of a group and also ungroup them at the touch of a button.

 Author: Chris, Liverpool store